-Certain PMC client machines that are running the Windows 2000 and Windows XP operating systems may not be able to send multicast communications because of an issue with the operating system; in these situations, PMC multicast users may experience one-way audio where they can hear, but they may not be heard by, other Cisco IPICS users.
+Certain PMC client machines that are running the Windows XP operating system may not be able to send multicast communications because of an issue with the operating system; in these situations, PMC multicast users may experience one-way audio where they can hear, but they may not be heard by, other Cisco IPICS users.

 To ensure identification of this specific problem, please check to make sure that the microphone mute options on the headset and in the Windows operating system are not enabled.
-For more information about using the microphone with the PMC, see the "Using the Microphone with the PMC" section on page 2-10.
+For more information about using the microphone with the PMC, see the "Using the Microphone with the PMC" section on page 2-9.